Lynxmotion/LSS-ROS2-Robot-Dynamics/lss-robots.md

 - Control and Trajectory could be refactored out too.
 I think Control+Trajectory should be together
 - Control publishes LimbState not Dynamics
-- Control can then just merge into it's main component Trajectory
+- Control can then just merge into it's main component Contact State
+- We can move the limb/effector/segment contact sense into it's own component
+- It receives dynamics state from robot_dynamics, determines if contacts occur
+- publishes ContactState
+- robot_dynamics can subscribe to ContactState and update the robot body (also fuse with IMU)
+- outsourcing contact detection means user can replace or enhance contact detection themselves Trajectory
 "The existing trajectory module will either be Awesome! or a complicated mess"
+    ## It was a mess, I got rid of it in favor of simple actions ##
 - Possibly the trajectory could just be a simple singleton spline
    * Why predict trajectory path 2 - 5 seconds in the future?
    * The humanoid/hexapod node can constantly send updates so it doesnt need to track planned vs state divergence